-Juliet does not like the decision of her father to marry with Paris, whom she dislikes and instead adores Romeo.
+Juliet does not like the decision of her father to marry Paris, whom she dislikes, and instead adores Romeo.
 Hence, she makes a decision to marry Romeo and tells her mother about it ironically that whenever she would marry, it would be Romeo – whom she dislikes – and not Paris, thus confusing her mother.

 “She is tolerable but not handsome enough to tempt me.”

 We can find many fine examples of verbal irony in Pride and Prejudice.
-In this example, we relish ironic flavor of Darcy’s statement, as we later find out that the woman he found unsuitable to dance with, ends up taking a place in his heart.
+In this example, we relish the ironic flavor of Darcy’s statement, as we later find out that the woman he found unsuitable to dance with, ends up taking a place in his heart.

 The title of the poem, The Unknown Citizen, employs verbal irony, as the poet describes a person whom everyone knows, yet he is still unknown.
-Also, by deliberately capitalizing common words, the speaker makes them sound meaningless, ironic, and sarcastic: “the Greater Community,” “Social Psychology,” “Union,” “Public Opinion,” and “High Grade Living.”
+Also, by deliberately capitalizing on common words, the speaker makes them sound meaningless, ironic, and sarcastic: “the Greater Community,” “Social Psychology,” “Union,” “Public Opinion,” and “High-Grade Living.”
 All of these terms sound formal, pompous, bureaucratic, and arrogant.
 Simply, through verbal irony, the poet shows how governmental agencies, which should serve human beings, have rather enslaved them.

 Example #4: Oedipus Rex By Sophocles